top of page

 “Essa?
 Are you awake?”

-Nights like this one, nights full of rage and vehemence, always sent him scurrying for the protection of the props wagon and the protection of his sisters.
+Nights like this one, nights full of rage and vehemence, always sent him scurrying for the protection of the props wagon and his sisters.
 Unlike Christophe, they never teased him.

 Essa scooted over on the pallet to make room for him.
 Seb crept under the blankets like a little mouse, smelling comfortably of hay and lye.